 Cheticamp

 • Explore the Acadian culture in Cheticamp, where you can experience traditional music and food.
 This is another good spot to go whale watching if you didn’t stop in Pleasant Bay.
+If you have extra time, head out to Cheticamp Island, with it’s long sandy beach.

 Houses in fishing village, Cheticamp, Cabot Trail, Cape Breton Island, Nova Scotia, Canada